Richard Wright (footballer)

-Richard Ian Wright (born 5 November 1977) is an English football coach and former professional footballer who is a goalkeeping coach for Premier League club Manchester City.
+Richard Ian Wright (born 5 November 1977) is an English football coach and former professional player who is a goalkeeping coach for Premier League club Manchester City.

 As a player he was a goalkeeper.
 He joined Ipswich Town as a trainee, going on to play for the club 298 times between 1995 and 2001.
 He then moved to Premier League club Arsenal, before being signed by Everton in 2002, where he spent five years.
 A brief spell on loan from West Ham United with Southampton was followed by a transfer back to Ipswich Town.
 After a short spell at Sheffield United, a third stint at Ipswich and a brief time at Preston North End, he joined Premier League champions Manchester City on a free transfer in 2012.
-After four years at City, during which he did not play at all, he announced his retirement in May 2016.
+After four years at City, during which he did not make an appearance, he announced his retirement in May 2016.
 He remained with City as a coach under new manager Pep Guardiola.

-He was a member of the England squad, earning two caps, and was included in Kevin Keegan's 23 man squad for UEFA Euro 2000 but did not see the field.
+He made two appearances for the England team and was included in Kevin Keegan's 23-man squad for UEFA Euro 2000 but did not make an appearance in the tournament.

 Club career

 Ipswich Town

-Wright was born in Ipswich, Suffolk and signed a professional contract with Ipswich Town on 2 January 1995 after serving his apprenticeship and made his debut as a 17-year-old in a 2–0 victory at home to Coventry City in May that year.
+Wright was born in Ipswich, Suffolk, and signed a professional contract with Ipswich Town on 2 January 1995 after serving his apprenticeship and made his debut as a 17-year-old in a 2–0 victory at home to Coventry City in May that year.
 The season ended with Ipswich's relegation from the Premier League, and for the following four, Ipswich lost in the promotion play-offs from the Football League First Division.

 He played a major role in Ipswich's 1999–2000 season when the club were promoted via the play-offs at the fifth attempt.
 On 29 May 2000, in the play-off final against Barnsley, Ipswich won 4–2, with Wright's long goal kick being flicked on by Marcus Stewart for Richard Naylor to put them 2–1 up.
 Wright scored an unfortunate own goal when a shot rebounded off the bar and hit him, and then gave away a penalty kick by fouling Craig Hignett, but saved it from Darren Barnard.
 In Ipswich's first season back in the top flight, he inspired them to 5th place and qualification to the UEFA Cup.